msiddique12/VitaLife-Website/README.md

 ## Features

 - Search for recipes by ingredients or dish name.
-- View detailed recipe information, including ingredients and instructions.
+- View detailed recipe information, including ingredients.
 - Responsive design for a seamless experience on different devices.

 ## Technologies Used